ionic-team/ionic-docs/docs/angular/build-options.md

 ### Usage

 :::caution
-All Ionic standalone imports should be imported from the `@ionic/angular/standalone` package.
-Importing from the `@ionic/angular` package may pull in lazy loaded Ionic code which can interfere with treeshaking.
+All Ionic imports should be imported from the `@ionic/angular/standalone` submodule.
+This includes imports such as components, directives, providers, and types.
+Importing from `@ionic/angular` may pull in lazy loaded Ionic code which can interfere with treeshaking.
 :::

 **Components**